Demand Response Program

-For the pilot year of 2018, EBCE will only offer this option for service agreements on E19 and E20 rate schedules.
-Pilot program participants may not be net-energy metered (NEM) or standby accounts.
+For 2019, EBCE will offer this option for service agreements on A10, E19 and E20 rate schedules.
 Participation in EBCE's program is voluntary.
-EBCE reserves the right to limit participation to 100 service agreements for the pilot.
 Customers participating in the program may be on Bright Choice, Brilliant 100, or Renewable 100 service.

 b.
 Capacity Reservation Level: Customers may elect a capacity reservation level (CRL) and pay for a fixed level of capacity, specified in kW.
 While the CRL is applicable year round, customers electing a CRL will be billed on a take-or-pay basis up to the specified CRL under the non-PDP rate of this schedule during the summer period (May 1 through October 31).
 This means that customers will be billed for summer peak generation demand charges up to the level of their CRL, even in summer months when the actual demand might be less than their CRL.
 Customers will receive PDP credits on summer usage above the CRL on all summer-period days.
 All usage during a PDP event protected under the CRL will be billed at the non-PDP rate.
 All usage above the CRL (as measured in 15-minute intervals), and not protected during a PDP event, will be billed at the PDP rate.